caiosuzuki/rentalx/src/modules/README.md

 Should not be able to register a rental if there's an on-going rental for the same user.
 Should not be able to register a rental if there's an on-going rental for the same car.
 User requesting a rental must be logged in.
+When renting a car, the car's status must be changed to unavailable.

+# Return rental car

+**FR**
+Must be able to return a rental car.

+**BR**
+If the car is returned within 24 hours, the price must be one of whole day.
+When returning a car, the car must be available to be rented again.
+When returning a car, the user should be able to iniate another rental.
+When returning a car, the total price of the rental must be calculated.
+If the return date exceeds the expected return date, an additional fee must be charged proportionally to how late the return was.
+The additional fee for late return must be summed to the total price of the rental.
+User requesting a rental car return must be logged in.

+# Rental listing for user

+**FR**
+Should be able to listing all rentals for a user.

+**BR**
+User must be logged in.